 - Nov – World Robot Olympiad

 Unless you are a DSA (Robotics) applicant, we do not require any prior experience in Robotics or coding in order to join.
-Any prior experience/knowledge that you have will only be counted as a bonus during the selection phase.
+Any prior experience/knowledge that you have will only be counted as a bonus during the selection phase and may be held to a higher standard than inexperienced applicants.

 We do accept a number of inexperienced members every year and sufficient training is provided to everyone.
 As long as you are able to grasp things quickly and show commitment to learning, anyone can flourish in our CCA.

 Yes we do.
 While there is no denying that Robotics is a male-dominated field at this current time, we would never discriminate against any female applicants.
-We have 4 current female members and had 5 former female members since 2018.
+We have had about 10 female members since 2018.

 Please select your application type: